package57/Clunker/Clunker.md

 }
 ```

 Try it.
 It's so much fun!
 You'll never think of sorting the same way.

 **Back to CLEdit**
-This is a real mile stone.
+This is a real milestone.
 We’ve completed OnApplyClicked!
 Let’s finish out our connection OnKeyDown.
 We had much more to do.
 We left it because these are keyboard event driven connections to actions.
 It’s clear that we’re injecting actions between the send LoadScreen, receive ProcessScreen loop.
 At the level of the ENTER key event, and not a key level event.
 We’re not going to react to key press event like the IDE does.
 We don’t need to.

 Add to functions.h

 ```
 	void FindNext();
 ```

 Really?
 We added eight key shortcuts and only need to add one function?
 Why you ask.
 It’s because the ‘change’ action performs one change by default, but the ‘find’ action performs ‘all’ by default.
 Why?
 Because I said so.
 Kidding.
 I coded it like that because most of the time, this is what we want done.
 Similar applications exhibit the same behavior.
 Weird things happen.

 **void OnKeyDown(wxKeyEvent & event);**  	// declared in functions.h

 ```
 void CLEditFrame::OnKeyDown(wxKeyEvent & event)   // implemented in main.cpp
 {